Hale White: Life, career and memorials

 As a journalist he wrote for The Aberdeen Herald, The Birmingham Post, The Morning Star, The Nonconformist, The Rochdale News and The Scotsman.
 Over fourteen years he wrote parliamentary sketches for The Birmingham Post.
 He also contributed articles on literary figures in The Contemporary Review, Macmillan's Magazine, The Spectator, The Athenaeum, The Bookman and, the nonconformist, The British Weekly, including essays on Byron, Goethe, Shelley and Dorothy Wordsworth.

 White had already served his apprenticeship to journalism before he made his name, or rather his pen name, "Mark Rutherford", famous with three novels, supposedly edited by one Reuben Shapcott: The Autobiography of Mark Rutherford (1881), Mark Rutherford's Deliverance (1885) and The Revolution in Tanner's Lane (1887).
 George Orwell described Deliverance as "one of the best novels in English."

 Under his own name White translated Spinoza's Ethics (1883).
 His later books include Miriam's Schooling, and Other Papers (1890), Catherine Furze (2 vols, 1893), Clara Hopgood (1896), Pages from a Journal, with Other Papers (1900), and John Bunyan (1905).

 Hale White died in Groombridge on 14 March 1913 at the age of 81.
 One of his obituaries stated that:

-André Gide recommended Hale White's work to Arnold Bennett in a letter dated 4 October 1915.
-Gide so admired The Autobiography of Mark Rutherford and Deliverance that he considered writing French translations.
-He stated that Rutherford had lifted him out of the 'slough of despond', a reference coined by Bunyan about whom Rutherford had written.
+André Gide, in a letter dated 4 October 1915, thanked Arnold Bennett for recommending White's works.
+Gide so admired The Autobiography of Mark Rutherford and Mark Rutherford's Deliverance that he considered writing French translations.
+He stated that they had lifted him out of the 'slough of despond', a reference coined by Bunyan about whom White had written.

 D. H. Lawrence wrote about White's work:

 Claire Tomalin, the biographer of Charles Dickens and Thomas Hardy, wrote that White's novels:

+George Orwell refers to Mark Rutheford's Deliverance as "one of the best novels in English" in his column As I Please.

 Mark Rutherford School in Bedford is named after him and he has a blue commemorative plaque at 19 Park Hill in Carshalton.
 There is also a plaque above his birthplace in Bedford that was unveiled by his son, Sir William Hale-White.
 When he retired from the Admiralty in 1892, he lived in Hastings for a number of years where a memorial plaque commemorates him.